vrbait1107/FOLLOW_UNFOLLOW_SYSTEM/README.md

-## This Project is Under Developmet

 ## Follow Unfollow System (Like Twitter)

 - This is follow & unfollow system like twitter using html, css, jquery, javascript, bootstrap, ajax, php and mysql database.
-- This project is based on video tutorials of Weblesson Youtube Channel with some modifications of mine.
+- This project is based on/inspired by video tutorials of Weblesson Youtube Channel with some modifications of mine.

 ## PHP Mailer